 If the student has already accessed 2 apprenticeships/traineeships through a school-based apprenticeship or traineeship (SAT) or Career Start within the last 10 years, they are not eligible to undertake an apprenticeship/traineeship under Career Boost.

-A student cannot do 2 general training pathway qualifications under Career Boost.
+A student cannot complete two qualifications under Career Boost.

 General training pathway